Tristanchaang/tristanchaang.github.io/_posts/2022-01-07-on-continuous-distributions.md

 Most importantly, I will be deriving the curve equations (called the _pdf_) for each of these distributions.

-<a href="https://raw.githubusercontent.com/Tristanchaang/tristanchaang.github.io/main/downloads/On-Continuous-Distributions.pdf" download>Click here</a> to download the article. (article still in progress)
+<a href="https://raw.githubusercontent.com/Tristanchaang/tristanchaang.github.io/main/downloads/On-Continuous-Distributions.pdf" download>Click here</a> to download the article.